 Skipton is easily accessible by road, the train station is just 40 minutes from Leeds and it’s rail line connects to the picturesque and historic Settle to Carlisle route.
 It is also just 30 minutes by road from Leeds Bradford Airport.

 Short break canal holidays can include the market town of Skipton, home to one of England’s best preserved medieval castles, before exploring the countryside to the west .
-Venture east to Bronte country, National Trust’s Riddlesden Hall, Bingley Five-Rise locks and Saltaire.
+Venture east to Bronte country, National Trust’s Riddlesden Hall, Bingley Five-Rise locks and the UNESCO Heritage Town of Saltaire.
 In a week you can explore both directions, and longer canal holidays cover the whole canal length.